-Renters have legal protections, but few can access those protections when faced with eviction because most don't have the means to obtain legal representation.
-Legal Support for Renters policies ensure all eligible tenants have access to full legal representation, which substantially improves the likelihood that residents will stay in their homes; or, if they must move, that they will have more time to find new housing and decrease the risk of homelessness.
+Most renters lack the means to obtain legal representation when faced with eviction, preventing them from fully benefiting from the legal protections to which they are entitled.
+Legal Support for Renters - also known as "right to counsel" - policies ensure all eligible tenants have access to full legal representation, which substantially improves the likelihood that residents will stay in their homes; or, if they must move, that they will have more time to find new housing and a lower risk of homelessness.
 These policies also help renters keep their records free from evictions and can help reduce rent debt.

-CityHealth's assessment of Legal Support for Renters policies includes information about city-specific laws, along with relevant county- and state-level laws passed by July 1, 2022.
+CityHealth's assessment of Legal Support for Renters policies includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2023.
 No cities were preempted.